KigoJomo/KigoJomo/README.md

 # 💫 About Me

-🔭 I’m currently working on interior design website with react.js and tailwind<br>👯 I’m looking to collaborate on web  development for businesses and brands<br>🤝 I’m looking for help with UI/UX design<br>🌱 I’m currently learning system design<br>💬 Ask me about <br>⚡ Fun fact
+🔭 I’m currently working on interior design website with react.js and tailwind<br>
+👯 I’m looking to collaborate on web  development for businesses and brands<br>
+🤝 I’m looking for help with UI/UX design<br>
+🌱 I’m currently learning system design<br>
+⚡ Fun fact

 ## 🌐 Socials